microsoft/globe/README.md

 }
 ```

+**The function throws** in case an unexpected OS date and time format string is
+provided!
+Most likely this will happen if you feed it the OS strings verbatim and
+the OS is configured with a custom date/time format string.
+If you don't desire
+this behavior, you can choose your own fallback (and telemetry) by wrapping the
+call to Globe and redoing it without OS-honoring support in case it fails with
+the *Unexpected format string* error.

 ### OS Support

 Globe is able to honor OS system date and time formatting settings, but it does